Is Nerium a scientific breakthrough, extremely toxic, or complete marketing scheme?

 That's my take.
 What's yours?

 About the Author: Rick Rhoads, Pharm.D. is a compounding pharmacist and creator of BioRenew Skincare.
-To get a free sample of advanced anti aging skin care, send us a request here!
+To get a free sample of pharmacist formulated skin care, send us a request here!